 If you have current healthcare benefits, we show you affordable options to pay some of your out-of-pocket expenses.
 Secondary medical insurance coverage fills needed gaps that your primary plan does not cover, and is separate from other benefits.
-Rates are actually much lower than most consumers expect, and there are many supplementary benefits that can be utilized for this add-on policy.
+Rates are actually much lower than most consumers expect, and there are many supplementary and voluntary benefits that can be utilized for this add-on policy.
 Any quotes provided by our website are free (of course) and we research all reputable companies that offer this type of coverage.

 Many plans allow you to choose your own doctors, hospitals, and other medical facilities for health, dental, or vision coverage.
 Coordination of benefits is sometimes possible when you have multiple policies.
 However, generally, you are not permitted to own two separate primary healthcare plans, regardless if they are from different carriers.
 When other plans stop paying covered expenses, additional policies can begin to help you pay those bills.
 These types of contracts can be easily customized to fit the budget and medical conditions of each person to be covered.
 Once the secondary coverage has paid all of its benefits, you may have out-of-pocket expenses to pay.

 Secondary medical insurance is designed to reduce out-of-pocket costs that you pay when you have your primary benefits in place.
 For example, if you have a group policy through your employer, you pay for a private individual or family policy through an insurance company.
 If you have reached age 65 or become eligible for Medicare, then you have primary coverage.
 COBRA, CHIP and Medicaid policies are also considered to be your main benefits.
 Currently, there are no deductible medical plans that are available that eliminate some of the need for secondary benefits.
 However, these plans often have coinsurance (see below).